cpadmanaba/data_analysis/README.md

 # data_analysis
-This is my notes on data analysis.
+This repository contain my notes on practical data analysis by using Python scripts.

+-Chebron Padmanaba